mandiwise/space-camp-federation-demo/README.md

-This GitHub repo is a fork of Mandi Wise's Space Camp Federation Demo.
+This GitHub repo is a fork of Mandi Wise's Space Camp Federation Demo that has been modified to use Apollo GraphQL Managed Federation and, optionally to run in Kubernetes via Helm.

 # Apollo Space Camp Demo Code